How to Celebrate Purim as a Christian

 - Write out the story as a megillah (scroll of Esther) or print copies of the book of Esther for everyone to read together.
 (You can tape them together to make a scroll/megillah.)

 - Plan a party on the date.
 Purim falls on the 14th day of the Jewish Month of Adar.
-Because the Jewish day begins at sunset, technically Purim starts at sunset Thursday, February 25 this year, and lasts through sunset Friday, February 26.
+Because the Jewish day begins at sunset, technically Purim starts at sunset Monday, March 6th this year, and lasts through sunset Tuesday, March 7th.
 Pick either day or both!
 In the book of Esther, Mordecai decreed Purim include both days.
-So, the festivities can really last the 25th through the 27th (Thursday through Saturday in 2021).

 Then Mordecai recorded these events, and he sent letters to all the Jews who were in all the provinces of King Ahasuerus, both near and far, obliging them to celebrate the fourteenth day of the month Adar, and the fifteenth day of the same month, annually, because on those days the Jews rid themselves of their enemies, and it was a month which was turned for them from grief into joy, and from mourning into a holiday; that they were to make them days of feasting and rejoicing, and sending portions of food to one another, and gifts to the poor.
 Esther 9:20-22